-23.27 Proceedings on consideration of draft report
+23.20 Considering a draft report

-- (1) The draft report will be printed and circulated to Members of a committee. - (2) The report will be considered paragraph by paragraph or groups of paragraphs and a question put "That the paragraph/s (as amended) stand part of the report". - (3) A Member may move amendments to a paragraph at the time it is under consideration. - (4) After all paragraphs and appendices (if any) have been considered, the question will be put "That the draft report (as amended), be the report of the Committee". - (5) Any division on a question relating to the adoption of the draft report must be included in the committee's report to the Council.
+- (1) A draft report will be circulated to members of a committee. - (2) A report will be considered paragraph by paragraph or groups of paragraphs and a question put "That the paragraph/s (as amended) stand part of the report". - (3) A member may move amendments to a paragraph at the time it is under consideration. - (4) After all paragraphs and appendices (if any) have been considered, the question will be put "That the draft report (as amended), be the report of the Committee". - (5) Any division on a question relating to the adoption of a draft report must be included in the committee's report to the Council.

-23.28 Minority report
+23.21 Minority report

-When requested to do so by one or more Members of a committee, the committee will include with its report to the Council a minority report.
+When requested to do so by one or more members of a committee, the committee will include with its report to the Council a minority report.

-23.29 Report presented by Chair
+23.22 Report presented by Chair